NunoMarquesRM/SnakeGame/README.md

 2. Use the arrow keys to control the snake's direction
 3. Collect food items to grow longer and increase your score
 4. Avoid hitting the walls or your own tail
+5. You have 3 lives - each collision costs one life
-5. Try to achieve the highest score possible
+6. Try to achieve the highest score possible
+7. Be prepared for increasing speed as your score grows

 ## Game Controls
 - **Up Arrow**: Move snake upward